Hexen II: Hammer of Thyrion 1.4.3

 A common problem, especially with 3dfx cards, is flickering lines

-With fresh installations of HoT-1.2.3 and later, this option is
+fresh installations of uhexen2, this option is disabled by default.

 2.3 Fluxbox